 As an educational consultant, Marisa has worked with DK Publishing on a number of children's board books, assuring that their contents are developmentally appropriate, inclusive and accessible to diverse audiences.
 She has worked as an editorial assistant and writer for Scholastic Publishing's early childhood Rookie Toddler Board Books and classroom magazines, "Let's Find Out" and "My Big World."
 She also consults on and contributes to other Scholastic early childhood publications.

-Additionally, Marisa helps create curriculum for Sparkler, an interactive app that encourages parents and caregivers of young children to "unplug, connect, and play with purpose."
+Additionally, Marisa helps create and write curriculum for Sparkler, an interactive app that encourages parents and caregivers of young children to "unplug, connect, and play with purpose."

 Marisa is currently script coordinator/associate producer and writer at 100 Chickens Productions, an early childhood children's media production company in Brooklyn, NY.

 In addition to working in education, Marisa is an artist, writer and performer in New York City and finds her passions for art and education feed each other.
 Children are the most creative people in the world!